 Yukon Gold Potatoes Roasted in Goose Fat

 “Goose fat is known for its high smoking point, which means that the fat in the roasting tin can get blindingly hot before the parboiled potatoes are added.
 Alongside this technical benefit, using goose fat gives the potatoes a deliciously rich flavor.
 This can be done in advance of the big day.
-Simply melt the goose fat gently and coat the par boiled potatoes with the melted fat.
+Simply melt the goose fat gently and coat the parboiled potatoes with the melted fat.
 Place on your roasting tray and cover with cellophane.
-Refrigerate until ready to roast, allowing for some time to come to room temperature before following the cooking times.”
+Refrigerate until ready to roast, allowing for some time for them to come to room temperature before following the cooking times.”

 2 pounds Yukon gold potatoes

-2-4 tablespoons goose fat
+2 to 4 tablespoons goose fat

 salt and pepper